abhipath90/MCBTE/example_input_files/nanomesh/README.txt

 Thermal_gradient.txt specifies the pair of boundaries (1,3) and the thermal gradient vector parallel to the vector connecting these boundaries.

 OUTPUT DESCRIPTION

-detector_location.txt will contain the location of all the spatial cells in the format x_min, x_max, y_min, y_max, z_min, z_max.
+detector_location.txt lists the location of all spatial cells in the order x_min, x_max, y_min, y_max, z_min, z_max.

-Flux output Q*.txt will have each row corresponding to each spatial cell in detector_location.txt and each colomun corresponding to each frequency defined in mat_data.txt.
-The results are reported as contribution of each phonon mode to the flux at a given spatial cell.
-Total flux at any spatical cell is calculated by summing up the contribution of all phonons at that location.
+Flux output Q*.txt will have each row corresponding to each spatial cell in the detector_location.txt and each column corresponding to each frequency listed in the mat_data.txt.
+The output is the contribution of each phonon mode to the flux at a given spatial cell.
+Total flux at any spatial cell is calculated by summing up the contribution of all phonons at that location.

-Temperature output T*.txt will have the same format as Q*.txt but it will contain the deviation of temperature from equilibrium (300K) for each spatial cell for each phonon frequency.
-Net deviation from equilibrium is calculated by summing up contribution of all phonons in that spatial cell.
+Temperature output T*.txt has the same format as Q*.txt but contains the deviation of temperature from the equilibrium (300K) for each spatial cell at each phonon frequency.
+Net deviation from equilibrium temperature is calculated by summing up the contribution of all phonons in the spatial cell.

 THERMAL CONDUCTIVITY CALCULATION